 Sateesh planned to open a larger guesthouse in the middle of the mountains, but far from Periyar.

-Thekkady Hotels - Jungle Palace Homestay sur la Lake Road.
+Why choose Thekkady hotels – Jungle Palace Homestay on Lake Road?

 Certainly much less chic than the previous one, the Palace Homestay jungle has the advantage of being able to enjoy the view over the reserve and the animals.
 And it is precisely for this privilege that people come here!
-The reception is considered very pleasant, the places are clean and three categories of rooms are proposed.
+The reception is considered very pleasant, the place is clean and three categories of rooms are proposed.
 In short, it is the ideal address if you want to enjoy the reserve all the time.
-Read more and check the latest prices here
+Read more and check the latest prices on Hotels Combined comparator.

 If you’re not in a hurry, I advise you to wait until the right opportunity arises.
 You will meet many retailers and agencies offering visits to the reserve.
 But if you are patient and don’t hesitate to talk to people, you will surely meet other travellers who will share their best plans with you.